 Getting to Roanoke VA from the DC Area

-If you want to go car-free, Amtrak offers train service right into downtown Roanoke.
+If you want to go car-free, Amtrak offers train service right into downtown Roanoke twice a day.
 This is a fun and relaxing way to travel from Washington DC, Baltimore, and New York City.